 More about the San Francisco Food Security Task Force

 There are 15 members of the FSTF, who are appointed by the Board of Supervisors through an application process.
-These members represent community based organizations as well as San Francisco County departments.
-Although membership is closed, all meetings are open to the public and anyone can participate.
+These members represent community-based organizations as well as San Francisco County departments.
+Learn more about the current Membership here.

 Secured millions of dollars in new funding for expanding programs to end hunger.